Water System Charges:

 Prior to the ISD’s existence, the HOA operated and maintained the water system.
 The costs of doing so were included in the HOA member fees.
 The HOA transferred ownership of and maintenance responsibility for the water system to the ISD in 2004.
 The ISD currently bills the HOA to cover the system costs and the HOA covers the billing cost in the funds collected via the HOA member fees.
 As a result, there was no change to the HOA member fees due to the ownership transfer and there was no additional cost levied by the ISD on the Rafter J properties.

 Because the HOA fees are the same for everyone in the same class, the current water charge through June 30, 2009 is not based on usage.
 Beginning July 1, 2009 the ISD will begin billing for water based on metered usage for those properties with water meters installed.
 Billing will be done quarterly (4 times per year) in September, December, March, and June.
-The rate for usage as of 7/1/21 has been established as $2.60 per 1,000 gallons along with a quarterly service charge of $9.00 for 3/4 -inch meters or $12.75 for 1-inch meters.
+The rate for usage as of 7/1/23 is $2.60 per 1,000 gallons.
+The quarterly service charge as of 7/1/23 is $10.00 for 3/4 -inch meters or $16.00 for 1-inch meters.
 For the few commercial and miscellaneous properties without meters, the ISD will charge a flat fee, billed quarterly.

 Sewer System Charges: